LuisanaIG/myleafletmap/README.md

 # myleafletmap
-This map I have made to put into practice what I have been learning it from JavaScript, HTML and css.
+This map I have made to put into practice what I have been learning from JavaScript, HTML and css.